June 3, 2016 at 12:28 PM

 Tapping into staff experience and creativity for ideas

-Looking inward, FNB capitalised on the experience and insights of its staff for ideas on bringing about improvements to its internal processes and its customer-facing components.
-The result?
-More than 9000 implemented innovations over the last ten years.
+Looking inward, FNB capitalised on the experience and insights of its staff for ideas on bringing about improvements to its internal processes and its customer-facing components, resulting in thousands of innovations implemented over the last ten years.
 These innovations include eBucks – “the world's first bank-backed, secure electronic currency”.
 The program allows customers to accrue eBucks for engaging in everyday activities through the bank, like shopping, buying mobile airtime, electricity, filling up their cars, etc. Customers with sufficient points can spend their “eBucks” on a large variety of products – from electronics and appliances to flowers, music and clothing.
 Over R3 billion in eBucks has been spent to date since the program’s inception in 2000, making it one of the best loyalty programs in the world.

 Other FNB innovations include award-winning SMS and email verification technologies that facilitate transactions otherwise requiring long visits to bank branches.
 This gives customers the security they need to do their banking online comfortably via their smartphones.